 - It may help to lean forward while you measure.

 - In most cases, the fullest part of the breast will be the nipple.

-Book a personal fitting with the team at our store!Book Now!
+Take the guesswork out of your fitting!
+Book a free personal fitting with the team at our store!Book Now!

 |Australia / NZ||USA / Canada||UK / India||Europe / China / Japan||France / Spain Belgium|

 All underwired garments need the same care when washing – this includes bras, swimwear and strappy tops!
 We recommend that you hand wash these items as machine washing can shrink the fabric, misshape the wires and cause them to push through the fabric.
 If the wires come out of the garment completely they can cause considerable damage to your washing machine, which can be costly to fix.
 Good news for your repair man, but definitely not for you!
 We also recommend that you dry your underwired garments away from direct heat, as radiators and tumble dryers can also damage and degrade the wires.

 To keep your intimates in tiptop condition, we recommend that you hand wash it.
 It is best to use cool water when you are hand washing as hot water can damage delicate fabrics like lace, embroidery, bindings and elastic.
 Using cool water will help keep the garments colour and will prevent white fabrics from going grey.

 Most of our nightwear is machine washable.
 To keep your nightwear in the best condition, always follow the washing and ironing instructions on the label inside the garment as it always depends on the type of fabric the nightwear is made of.
 Bobbles may appear on garments whose fibres clump together due to repeated rubbing.
 To avoid bobbling, we recommend using washing liquid and choosing a delicate cycle with a gentle spin-dry.
 You can also put clothing in a pillowcase before washing.
 Use a sweater comb to delicately remove bobbles should they appear.